Medu Vada

 Medu Vada is a South Indian delicacy often served as an appetizer or snack, especially during festive occasions like Yugadi.
 It is a gluten-free and vegan dish made primarily from urad dal (black gram lentils) batter, seasoned with spices like cumin seeds, black pepper, and curry leaves.
 The batter is shaped into round doughnuts and deep-fried until golden brown, resulting in a crispy exterior and a soft, fluffy interior.

 Medu Vada is commonly enjoyed with coconut chutney or sambar, enhancing its flavor profile and making it a popular choice for those seeking gluten-free and vegan snack options.
 Medu Vada is a popular South Indian snack known for its crispy exterior and soft interior texture.
 Originating from the state of Tamil Nadu, it has gained widespread popularity across India and beyond.
-This medu vada recipe offers a step-by-step guide on how to make this delectable treat right in your own kitchen.
+This medu vada recipe offers a step-by-step guide on how to make this delectable treat right in your kitchen.

 How to Make Medu Vada: Step-by-Step Recipe